Culture of South Africa: Science and technology

 Several important scientific and technological developments have originated in South Africa.
 The first human-to-human heart transplant was performed by cardiac surgeon Christiaan Barnard at Groote Schuur Hospital in December 1967.
 Max Theiler developed a vaccine against Yellow Fever, Allan MacLeod Cormack pioneered x-ray computed tomography, and Aaron Klug developed crystallographic electron microscopy techniques.
-These advancements were all (with the exception of that of Barnard) recognised with the Nobel Prize.
+These advancements were all (except Barnard's) recognised with the Nobel Prize.
 Sydney Brenner won most recently, in 2002, for his pioneering work in molecular biology.

 Mark Shuttleworth founded an early Internet security company, Thawte, that was subsequently bought out by world-leader Verisign.

-South Africa has cultivated a burgeoning astronomy community.
-It hosts the Southern African Large Telescope, the largest optical telescope in the southern hemisphere.
-South Africa is currently building the Karoo Array Telescope as a pathfinder for the $20 billion Square Kilometre Array project to be built in South Africa and Australia.
+The Southern African Large Telescope is located in Karoo.
+It is the largest optical telescope in the southern hemisphere.
+South Africa is currently constructing the Karoo Array Telescope as a pathfinder for the $20 billion Square Kilometre Array project, to be built in South Africa and Australia.